TheRobBrennan/microsoft-parter-network/modules/Monitor GitHub events by using a webhook with Azure Functions/README.md

 ## Exercise - Set up a webhook for a GitHub repository

+In this exercise, you'll set up a webhook for a GitHub repository.
+You'll learn how to listen for specific events, in this case the Gollum event, and how to make your webhook callback to your function when the event is triggered.

+### Setup

+Using your web browser, sign in to your [GitHub account](https://www.github.com/)

+Create a new public repository by clicking the New button and give it a meaningful name such as **WebhookWiki**.

+Select the Wiki tab.

+Select Create the first page.

+Add some text, and then select Save Page.

+### Add a webhook for the Gollum Event

+### Test the webhook

 ## Trigger an Azure Function with a GitHub event

 ## Exercise - Trigger an Azure Function with a GitHub event